 Handle compound shape components individually: when checked, then each individual mesh of a compound shape will be handled on its own during decomposition, otherwise the compound shape is considered as a single mesh.

 Max. iterations: the convex decomposition algorithm operates in an approximate way, which means that created shapes might be more or less convex.
-V-REP uses its own convexivity measure: a shape is considered convex only if all of its vertices lie within the half-volumes defines by all triangular faces, and this with a tolerance of 1.5% of the shape's average bounding box side length.
-The max. iterations parameter allows to iterate several times over the created meshes if they don't appear as convex enough to V-REP.
+CoppeliaSim uses its own convexivity measure: a shape is considered convex only if all of its vertices lie within the half-volumes defines by all triangular faces, and this with a tolerance of 1.5% of the shape's average bounding box side length.
+The max. iterations parameter allows to iterate several times over the created meshes if they don't appear as convex enough to CoppeliaSim.

 HACD convex decomposition: enable the HACD algorithm.